wilr/silverstripe-tasker/README.md

 # silverstripe-tasker

-A collection of SilverStripe `BuildTask` classes, helpers and traits for managing SilverStripe installations, formatting and running dev tasks.
+A collection of Silverstripe `BuildTask` classes and standard helpers for managing a migration workflow (i.e version 3 to 4 upgrades).

-Work in progress while I adapt and grow the code to handle various project specific implementations of these tasks and helpers.

 ## Installation